Stiff Little Fingers: "Suspect Device"

-SLF’s decision to write songs about the experiences of young people growing up in The Troubles proved controversial.
+SLF's decision to write songs about the experiences of young people growing up in The Troubles proved controversial.
 Some Northern Ireland punk bands felt songs about the Troubles were exploiting the sectarian conflict.
 There was also criticism and suspicion over the involvement and influence the management team, especially Gordon Ogilivie, was having on the band.
-The political differences were reinforced by musical differences as SLF’s rockier punk sound contrasted with the more melodic pop punk of The Undertones and Rudi.
+The political differences were reinforced by musical differences as SLF's rockier punk sound contrasted with the more melodic pop punk of The Undertones and Rudi.
 Some of the criticism was simply down to band rivalries and jealousy.

 There were a number of well-publicised arguments; The Undertones accused Stiff Little Fingers of sensationalising the Northern Ireland conflict, while they retorted that The Undertones ignored it.
-Michael Bradley, The Undertones bassist, tells of a confrontation in 1979 between The Undertones’ John O’Neill and SLF’s Jake Burns: "He launched into Jake, not physically but verbally.
+Michael Bradley, The Undertones bassist, tells of a confrontation in 1979 between The Undertones’ John O’Neill and SLF's Jake Burns: "He launched into Jake, not physically but verbally.
 Slagging his records, slagging the journalist writing the songs and slagging the band."
-Michael Bradley now describes ‘Suspect Device’ as "a great record, although at the time we weren’t impressed, probably because they’d made a record before us."
-(Michael Bradley, The Undertones).
+Michael Bradley now describes ‘Suspect Device’ as "a great record, although at the time we weren't impressed, probably because they'd made a record before us".